VitalPBX/vitalpbx_operator_ai/README.md

 ## Create OpenAI Assistants
 Log in to the OpenAI account and go to the API section, go to the menu on the left, select Assistants.<br>
+In the end it should look like what is shown below.<br>
 ![VitalPBX OPERATOR AI](https://github.com/VitalPBX/vitalpbx_operator_ai/blob/main/Openai_Assistants_Instructions_VitalPBX.png)

 ## Installing dependencies